aaronwu-port/recidivism-analysis/README.md

 # recidivism-analysis
-Logistic regression and analysis on National Institute of Justice dataset
+Statistical modeling of recidivism using logistic regression and data visualization in R.